 Take stock of your expenses by tracking what you spend for a couple weeks.
 Note the frivolous expenditures you can cut out, cancel subscriptions you don’t use, cut back on restaurant meals, and start packing leftovers for the next day’s lunch every night before bed.
 Shop thrift stores and look for big purchases like home appliances on Craigslist before buying new.
 Just because something is used doesn’t mean it isn’t still useful, valuable and beautiful.
 A savvy shopper with good financial habits will soon learn how to never pay full price for anything.

 Impulse purchases, like the tempting things you see in the store checkout line, can really harm your finances.
 You’re in charge, though, and can train yourself to say “no” to these kinds of purchases.
 Always shop with a list of what you need and stick to that list.
 Build in a buffer of consideration before you make any purchase.
 If you’re in a store and see something you want, but don’t actually need, challenge yourself to resist putting it in your cart for 15 minutes.
 You might be able to walk right out of the store with the desired item dissipating from your memory.
 When browsing online, step away and forget about the item for at least 24 hours.
 Pushing yourself to stop and think can go a long way towards ensuring your purchases are sound.

 6. Set reminders or autopay

 Late fees can rack up unnecessary debt very quickly.
-Avoid compounding your bills by setting calendar reminders to pay your recurring bills.
+Avoid compounding your debt by setting calendar reminders to pay your recurring bills.
 Even better, link your bill accounts to your bank account or debit card by setting up autopay.
 Autopay is great because it allows you to just “set it and forget it,” and never pay another late fee again.
-Just always make sure you have sufficient funds in the account you’re autopaying from, or else you could get charged overdraft fees from your bank.
+Just always make sure you have sufficient funds in the account you’re paying from, or else you could get charged overdraft fees from your bank.

 7. Read financial advice